-Utilize the marine police patrol to prevent boats from discharging in City waterways in order to protect the natural habitats and environmental conditions.
+The City shall utilize the marine police patrol to prevent boats from discharging in City waterways in order to protect the natural habitats and environmental conditions.
 (Prev.
 Coastal Policy 4.10)

 Strategy OS 1.8.10 - Fill and Dredging Activities